-Worth, Inc. can trace its beginning back to the year 1912, when George Sharp Lannom, Jr. purchased a tannery in Tullahoma, Tennessee and established the Lannom Manufacturing Company.
+Worth, Inc. can trace its beginning back to the year 1912, when George Sharp Lannom, Jr. purchased a tannery in Tullahoma, Tennessee, and established the Lannom Manufacturing Company.
 Initially, the firm tanned leather for harnesses and horse collars they manufactured.
-However, as the automobile grew in popularity, the demand for the company's harnesses and collars declined, so Lannom shifted its manufacturing resources toward production of leather covered baseballs and softballs under the "Worth" brand, and men's leather dress gloves under the "Craig" brand.
+However, as the automobile grew in popularity, the demand for the company's harnesses and collars declined, so Lannom shifted its manufacturing resources toward the production of leather-covered baseballs and softballs under the "Worth" brand and men's leather dress gloves under the "Craig" brand.

 One of the first and most significant results of the R&D program was the development of the Polyurethane (Poly-X™) core for baseballs and softballs.
 This one innovation revolutionized the entire softball world; up to this time, the traditional softball core was constructed of cork and latex.
 Worth, through the use of "petrochemical" formulation, created a softball that was more consistent in performance and demonstrated extended durability, thereby setting the stage for the establishment of formal specifications and standards for the industry.
 More recently, the expanded research and development team has made another revolutionary addition to the aluminum bats called the SuperCell EST (Exterior Shell Technology) Bat.

 One product Worth is very proud of is its RIF (Reduced Injury Factor) baseballs and softballs.
 Introduced in baseballs in the late '80's, the RIF design features a polyurethane center that makes the ball softer than the traditional yarn wound ball, while keeping the weight, size, and liveliness.
 The balls are used mainly in youth leagues, where safety is of major concern.
 The technology is now being used in Worth softballs as well.
 New technology is constantly being developed to revolutionize the softball industry as we know it today.